Eurydia/practice-clean-programming-language/src/pages/index.md

 exVar :: T
 ```

-In a real programm, your variable specifications may look similar to the following:
+Practically, variable specifications may look similar to the following:

 ```
 // Language: Clean